youssriaboelseod/neural-network-designer/readme.md

  When we are designing neural network model we need to select quantity of layer, neurons ( on each layer), activation functions and much more of things like these.
   To sum up application for stated problem can choose optimal activations, layers number, neurons quantity  etc. It can save a lot of developer time and save some time to play a chess round or spend time with family.

+## General Info

-Every model that is being created or improved for given function is stored using postgres in database and assigned to it's creator ;).
+- Every model that is being created or improved for given function is stored using postgres in database and assigned to it's creator ;).
-Each user before even contemplating on his own neural network could try to search through database for already found solutions to similar problems.
+- Each user before even contemplating on his own neural network could try to search through database for already found solutions to similar problems.
-Web application using django user- login and registration system.
+- Web application using django user- login and registration system.
+- User can print image with generated neural network model

 ## How it works?
  Application is created to design neural networks what in fact is a large part of artificial intelligence.